reactjs/react.dev/content/tutorial/tutorial.md

 ## Before We Start the Tutorial {#before-we-start-the-tutorial}

+**Note**: We're currently working on a rewrite of the React docs and this tutorial to teach functional components with hooks as the default approach.
+In the meantime, all of the tutorials found in these docs can be found at https://reactwithhooks.netlify.app/ using functional components and hooks.

 We will build a small game during this tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any React app, and mastering it will give you a deep understanding of React.

 >Tip